joshmfrankel/joshmfrankel.github.io/_posts/2017/2017-11-02-deploying-a-jekyll-blog-to-github-pages-with-custom-plugins-and-travisci.md

 ## Optional: Custom Domains

-You can give your readers a more customized experience by giving them a customized domain to navigate to.
+You can give your readers a more specialized experience by enabling a custom domain for them to navigate to.
 This is accomplished by pointing your <code>username.github.io</code> site at a domain registrar where you have purchased a domain name. (e.g. [joshfrankel.me](http://joshfrankel.me/))

 Don't worry if this sounds scary.
 It is actually easy to setup.
 [Namecheap has an excellent article that guides you through the entire process](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages).